Visit Our Location

 Gum tissue holds teeth in place and protects the tooth roots.
 Because the gums play a major role in a healthy, beautiful smile, it’s important to protect this soft tissue from gum disease and other problems.

 Gum disease, also called periodontal disease, is a serious risk to dental and overall health.
-If you’re at risk of gum disease or you’re suffering from the early stages, the dentists at La Jolla Smile Design can recommend preventative measures and general dentistry treatments to restore healthy tissue.
+If you’re at risk of gum disease or you’re suffering from the early stages, the dentists at La Jolla Family Smile Design can recommend preventative measures and general dentistry treatments to restore healthy tissue.

 What Is Gum Disease?